RekerLab/DeepDelta/Model_Evaluation/README.md

 ## Python Scripts

 #### DeepDelta5x10CV_ExtPred.py
 Code to run 5x10 fold cross validation and external test set predictions for the DeepDelta model.

-Also contains functions for reverse predictions for Eq.
-2:
+Also contains function for reverse predictions for Eq.
+2 (with swapped input molecules, predictions should be the inverse of the original predictions):
 ```math
 DeepDelta(x,y)= -DeepDelta(y,x).
 ```